hicte/dart-ffi-example/README.md

 # dart-ffi-example
-example for using c code in dart.
+example for using C code in Dart.

 ### generate shared library file:
 ```sh